 Special Short Courses on European Union Law and Comparative Law

-The course on the fundamentals of European Union Law will be taught by Doctor Thomas Vandamme, lecturer in European Law at the University of Amsterdam.
-The course on Comparative Law is offered with the generous support of the International Academy of Comparative Law and will be taught by Professor Matthias Lehmann, Director of the Institute of International Private and Comparative Law of the University of Bonn.
-Both courses will be taught in English and simultaneously translated into French.
+The course on the fundamentals of European Union Law will be taught in French by Professor Catherine Schneider, coordinator of the Jean Monnet Center of Excellence of Pierre Mendes France Grenoble 2 University.
+The course on Comparative Law is offered with the generous support of the International Academy of Comparative Law and will be taught in English by Professor Matthias Lehmann, Director of the Institute of International Private and Comparative Law of the University of Bonn.
+Both courses will be simultaneously translated into English and French respectively.